FlagMyLease

 2. "Landlord may retain deposit without itemization."
 The statute requires an itemized description of damage.
 Retention without documentation is a violation.

 3. "Tenant waives all claims for personal injury on premises."
 Broad liability waivers may be unenforceable under general Mississippi contract law when they attempt to absolve the landlord of negligence liability.
-See the 7 Lease Clauses guide for more.
+See the 7 common lease clauses guide for more.

 Practical Steps for Mississippi Renters